requests-cache/requests-cache/docs/user_guide/matching.md

 optimize your requests with some additional header normalization.

-For example, let's say you're working with a site that supports content negotiation using the `Accept-Encoding` header, and the only varation you care about is whether you requested gzip encoding.
+For example, let's say you're working with a site that supports content negotiation using the `Accept-Encoding` header, and the only variation you care about is whether you requested gzip encoding.
 This example will increase cache hits by ignoring variations you don't care about:
 ```python
 from requests import PreparedRequest